colber/eventtube-server/README.md

 creates an instance of the `Client` type for each websocket connection.
 A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
-The `Hub` maintains a set of registered clients and broadcasts messages to the clients.
+The `Hub` maintains a set of registered clients and pub/sub messages to the clients.

 The application runs one goroutine for the `Hub` and two goroutines for each `Client`.
 The goroutines communicate with each other using channels.
 The `Hub`